ohler55/oj/README.md

 A *fast* JSON parser and Object marshaller as a Ruby gem.

-Version 3.0 is out!
-3.0 provides better json gem and Rails compatibility.
-It also provides additional optimization options.
+Version 3.13 is out with a much faster parser (`Oj::Parser`) and option isolation.

 ## Using